Announcement Type: Initial Solicitation for Grant Applications (SGA).

 (g) Any recommendations to improve the program.

 VII.
 Agency Contact

-Resources for the Applicant: Applicants may review “VETS' Guide to Competitive and Discretionary Grants” located at http://www.dol.gov/vets/grants/Final_VETS_Guide-linked.pdf.
-Applicants may also find these resources useful: America's Service Locator http://www.servicelocator.org/ provides a directory of our nation's One-Stop Career Centers; the National Association of Workforce Boards maintains an Internet site (http://www.nawb.org/asp/wibdir.asp) that contains contact information for the State and local Workforce Investment Boards; and the homepage for the Department of Labor, Center for Faith-Based & Community Initiatives (http://www.dol.gov/cfbci).
+Resources for the Applicant: Applicants may review “VETS” Guide to Competitive and Discretionary Grants” located at http://www.dol.gov/vets/ grants/Final_VETS_Guide-linked.pdf.
+Applicants may also find these resources useful: The Department of Labor's Homeless and Service Providers of Homeless Information site at http://www2.dol.gov/dol/audience/aud-homeless.htm, America's Service Locator http://www.servicelocator.org/ provides a directory of our nation's One-Stop Career Centers.
+The National Association of Workforce Boards maintains an Web site (http://www.nawb.org/asp/wibdir.asp) that contains contact information for the State and local Workforce Investment Boards.
+The web page for the Department of Labor, Center for Faith-Based & Community Initiatives (http://www.dol.gov/cfbci).